DO YOU STRUGGLE WITH OVEREATING? IF SO, I CAN HELP.

 3 Ways To Get Started Now

-3 things you can do right now to help you stop binge eating.
+I'll teach you 3 things you can do now to stop overeating.

 **Note: You may or may not have binge eating disorder as classified by the DSM-5.
 If you do have an eating disorder, I encourage you to seek help from a licensed eating disorder specialist (NEDA).
 When you work with me, I am not acting as your physician and us working together does not constitute a doctor/patient relationship.
 I am solely acting as a life coach.
 My role as your coach is not to replace your psychiatrist, therapist, or dietician.
 My role as your coach is to support you in reaching your goals.
 Being in therapy does not prevent you from working with a coach.
 Life coaching is different from therapy, so no matter where you are in your journey to stop binge eating, life coaching can help.